seemak-eng/showcase/README.md

 - **Project Generating Realistic Faces using GANs**: This project aims to generate realistic human faces using GANs and the CelebA dataset.
 By training a discriminator to differentiate between real and generated faces, and fine-tuning model parameters, it seeks to produce diverse and high-quality facial images.
 The project addresses data selection, algorithm suitability, and data preparation to ensure successful implementation.

 - **Project House Price of King County**: The goal of this data project is to develop a predictive model for housing prices using a dataset containing various features related to home sales.
-Our primary focus is to build a regression model to predict house price effectively.
+My primary focus is to build a regression model to predict house price effectively.

 - **Project Real-time Financial Market Data Processing with Databricks**: his suite of APIs provide global equity data in 4 different temporal resolutions: (1) daily, (2) weekly, (3) monthly, and (4) intraday, with 20+ years of historical depth.
 A lightweight ticker quote endpoint and several utility functions such as ticker search and market open/closure status are also included for your convenience.
 For more details: https://www.alphavantage.co/documentation/